 (1) NeighborWorks America (NWA) funds classified as donor restricted are to be used for capital purposes, including the funding of loans, rehabilitation of neighborhood properties, or property development initiatives, and can only be released with written approval from NWA.
 Any earnings from such activities may be used for unrestricted purposes.
-Subsequent to year end, NWA authorized the release of \$814,890 of its remaining restricted net asset balance effective August 3, 2020.
+During 2021, NWA authorized the release of \$814,890 of restricted net assets.